rust-lang/book/src/ch17-02-concurrency-with-async.md

 <!-- TODO: update text in ch.
 19 to account for our having introduced this. -->

 The `rx.recv()` call produces a `Future`, which we await.
-While waiting on messages to arrive, the future will produce `Poll::Pending`, so the runtime will pause it until it is time to check it again.
-Once a message arrives, `rx.recv()` will respond with `Poll::Ready(Some(message))`.
-When the channel closes, `rx.recv()` will respond with `Poll::Ready(None)` to indicate that there are no more values, and we should stop polling—that is, stop awaiting.
+The runtime will pause the `Future` until it is ready.
+Once a message arrives, the future will resolve to `Some(message)`, as many times as a message arrives.
+When the channel closes, regardless of whether *any*  messages have arrived, the future will instead resolve to `None` to indicate that there are no more values, and we should stop polling—that is, stop awaiting.

 The `while let` loop pulls all of this together.
 If the result of calling `rx.recv().await` is `Some(message)`, we get access to the message and we can